Architecture of Brazil: Portuguese colonial architecture in the 16th century

 The best examples are in the city of Salvador, with its multi-colored colonial buildings that outline the streets and depict Salvador's history.

 Salvador

-Founded in the 1500s, Salvador is one of the oldest cities in Brazil and home to impressive colonial and baroque styles.
-The city became Brazil's first capital until 1763 and home to spectacular colonial and baroque styles.
-After defeating the Dutch in the 17th century, Portuguese settlers built and refurbished several forts along the Bay including São Marcelo Fort.
-The port stands perfectly round on a small reef bank about 1000 feet off the coast.
-A Brazilian writer, Jorge Amado, explained it as the “Belly button of Bahia”.
+Founded in the 1500s, Salvador is one of the oldest cities in Brazil and home to impressive colonial and baroque architecture.
+The city was Brazil's first capital until 1763 and is known for its spectacular colonial and baroque styles.
+After defeating the Dutch in the 17th century, Portuguese settlers built and refurbished several forts along the Bay, including São Marcelo Fort.
+The port stands perfectly round on a small reef bank about 1,000 feet off the coast.
+Brazilian writer Jorge Amado described it as the "Belly button of Bahia.".

 One of the most well-known pieces of architecture in Salvador is the Lacerda Elevator.
 Built around 1872, this structure linked both upper and lower cities with four elevators, with air conditioning and offering views of the bay.
 Furthermore, the city has numerous buildings with meaningful cultural and historical significance.